FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Reverse array
 	arr_reverse[] "array" "length"

-	:: Append a value into an array (will crash if an element is empty) arr_push[] "array" "value"
+	:: Append a value into an array arr_push[] "array" "value" "length"

-	:: Prepend a value into an array (requires delayed expansion being enabled) (will crash if an element is empty) arr_unshift[] "array" "value"
+	:: Prepend a value into an array (requires delayed expansion being enabled) arr_unshift[] "array" "value" "length"

-	:: Remove the last value from an array (will crash if an element is empty) arr_pop[] "array"
+	:: Remove the last value from an array arr_pop[] "array" "length"

-	:: Remove the first value from an array (requires delayed expansion being enabled) (will crash if an element is empty) arr_shift[] "array"
+	:: Remove the first value from an array (requires delayed expansion being enabled) arr_shift[] "array" "length"

 	:: Remove an "amount" value from a specified "index" from "array" arr_splice[] "array" "index" "amount"